The best boom arms in 2025 for your microphone when vlogging or filmmaking

 Limited reach

-Again, you get two mounting options, in the form of a C-Style clamp, which grasps surfaces up to two inches thick, and a screw-in flange mount for permanent desktop or overhead installations.
+There are a couple of mounting options: the first is in the form of a C-style clamp, which grasps surfaces up to two inches thick, and there's also a screw-in flange mount for permanent desktop or overhead installations.

 (Image credit: On-Stage)